13luiscabral13/SDLE/docs/Report.md

   - it does not rely on any user input, which may not be unique throughout the system
   - is independent of timestamps, which can be desynchronized between nodes

+- Only the owner of the list (the node that instantiated it) can delete it, and this operation is irreversible, propagating throughout the entire system.

 --- 7

 <p align="center">